mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2013/2013-12-08-the-four-dimensions-of-our-energy/index.md

 ---
-blog: shalveena.com
+title: "The Four Dimensions of Our Energy"
+date: "2013-12-08"
 categories:
-- journal
+  - "journal"
-date: "2013-12-08"
-title: The Four Dimensions of Our Energy
 ---

 Each of us has limited time in this world and a finite number of hours in any given day.
 Each of us has a number of things we need to or want to get done in our time here.
 And sometimes the list of things to do keeps growing, in fact, on a personal note this seems to be the case more often than not.